-The latest figures from the Chartered Institute of Purchasing and Supply (CIPS)/Markit construction index revealed a fall to 29.3 from November’s 31.8.
+The most recent figures, from the Chartered Institute of Purchasing and Supply (CIPS)/Markit construction index, revealed a fall to 29.3 from November’s 31.8.

-This was the 10th successive month that the index has been below 50, which is the level indicating contraction in the industry.
+This was the 10th successive month that the index has been below 50, which is the level indicating contraction within the industry.

-Activity fell sharply across all three sub-sectors of the construction industry.
-Housing suffered the sharpest decline, while both civil engineering and commercial construction fell at record rates in December.
+Housing suffered the sharpest decline, while both civil engineering and commercial construction fell at record rates.